Full Swing: First look at Golf’s Drive To SurviveFeb 8 | 4 min read

 Martine said on leaving the show: "I’d have loved to have shown off my voice more with different songs but I also felt really relieved as I was so hot and claustrophobic - it was nice to be able to see and breathe again!"

 Week 1 performance: Delilah by Tom Jones.

-Clues: Links to Australia; a lot of his wardrobe has been seen on screen; reference to a potato.
+Clues: Links to Australia, a zoo and acting; a lot of his wardrobe has been seen on screen; reference to a potato.

 Week 1 performance: Feeling Good by Nina Simone.

 Week 2 performance: I Don't Wanna Miss A Thing by Aerosmith.

 Week 3 performance: Because Of You by Kelly Clarkson.